mjastad/uptick/README.md

 # Uptick Application
-The uptick application is designed to be used as a boiler plate for provisioning infrastructure, and application deployment and devlopment.
+The uptick application is designed to be used as a boiler plate for provisioning infrastructure, and application deployment and development.
 The application is architected using a Node.js server coupled with NGINX deployed as a proxy to allow for horizontal scaling.
-The application also provides back-end database support for MSSQL,MySQL, PGSQL, and Mongo.
+The application also provides back-end database support for MSSQL, MySQL, PGSQL, and Mongo.

 ![uptick](./img/uptick.png)